Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 \subsection{Linear Inverse Spectral Problems}

-We will outline two common classes of optimization problems involving matrices: \emph{quadratically constrained quadratic programs} and \emph{linear Stiefel manifold optimization problems}.
+We outline two common classes of optimization problems involving matrices: \emph{quadratically constrained quadratic programs} and \emph{linear Stiefel manifold optimization problems}.
 Both are known to be NP-hard in general \cite{song2024linear,ben2001lectures}.
-We will regard both of these problems as being special cases of more general `linear inverse spectral problems', which involve optimization over matrices with fixed eigenvalues or singular values.
-Indeed, it is possible to view these problems in an even broader context as optimization problems over the orbits of a Lie group action.
-For the sake of keeping our exposition elementary, we will only outline the connections to Lie theory in \Cref{subsection:lie}.
+We view both of these problems as special cases of more general `linear inverse spectral problems', which involve optimization over matrices with fixed eigenvalues or singular values.
+Indeed, it is possible to consider these problems in an even broader context as optimization problems over the orbits of a Lie group action.
+For the sake of keeping our exposition elementary, we only outline the connections to Lie theory in \Cref{subsection:lie}.

-We will give a criterion for natural convex relaxations of these problems to be tight using the notion of \emph{noncrossing} subspaces, which we will define later in this section.
+We give a criterion for the tightness of natural convex relaxations of these problems using the notion of \emph{noncrossing} subspaces, which we define later in this section.
 We defer the proofs, which use the notion of Lagrangian dual sections, to \Cref{sec:noncrossing}.